cfpdx-301d-spring-2017/lectures/lectures/03-jquery-with-events/README.md

   * Demonstrate event based concepts and code examples
       * These can be found on page 246 of the Duckett textbook.
   * Heavily demonstrate the use of the jQuery `$.data()` method
-      * This should include getting data and setting data, and the differing formates of jQuery getters/setters
+      * This should include getting data and setting data, and the differing format of jQuery getters/setters
   * Demo - How
       * Demo hand-rolled page tabs
           * Include the new script file.